nginxinc/nginx-gateway-fabric/docs/developer/quickstart.md

 # Development Quickstart

-This guide will assist you in setting up your development environment for NGINX Kubernetes Gateway, covering the steps to build, install, and execute tasks necessary for submitting PRs.
+This guide will assist you in setting up your development environment for NGINX Kubernetes Gateway, covering the steps to build, install, and execute tasks necessary for submitting pull requests.
 By following this guide, you'll have a fully prepared development environment that allows you to contribute to the project effectively.

 ## Setup Your Development Environment